sszokoly/avaya/utils/cm/README.md

 # counter #

-The purpose of this script is to count the frequency of certain patterns in log files.
-Although it accepts any regex expression to match pattern(s) in the input line it was mainly intended to analyze Avaya Communication Manager ecs log files to count occurrences of alarms, errors, denial events, proc errors.

 This utility counts patterns in log files or in the lines received from stdin on a per interval basis.
 The patterns and intervals are user defined but for both predefined defaults exists.
 By default the last 7 intervals are printed out.
 The interval is based on the slice of the timestamp, for example for a line